f11xter/f11xter.github.io/src/content/blog/2023-04-11-recursive_components_for_mundane_tasks.md

 ---
 title: "Recursive Components for Mundane Tasks"
-excerpt: "where I create solutions to problems of my own making"
+excerpt: "in which I create solutions to problems of my own making"
 published: 2023-04-11
 contents: true
 ---